mtomasini/mtomasini.github.io/index.md

 - - -

 Welcome to my website!
 I am a research engineer in digital humanities at the University of Gothenburg.
 In my work, I develop different types of sofware solutions for the humanities.
 My specialty is the development and use of agent-based simulations, and I have further experience in mathematical modelling and statistical methods.
-I am part of the [Centre for Digital Humanities](https://www.gu.se/en/digital-humanities) and collaborate primarily with the [Maritime Encounters](https://www.gu.se/en/research/maritime-encounters) project.
+I am part of the [Gothenburg Research Infrastructure in Digital Humanities](https://www.gu.se/en/digital-humanities) and collaborate primarily with the [Maritime Encounters](https://www.gu.se/en/research/maritime-encounters) project.

 I have a wide background and in the years I was lucky to be exposed to different topics within academia.